WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 ***Soulstone.*** You can expend this stone to cast the *revivify* spell without expending a spell slot or providing material components.
 If you are reduced to 0 hit points and are carrying a soulstone, it is automatically expended and you are reduced to 1 hit point instead.

-***Spellstone.*** You can expend this stone when casting a warlock spell, causing creatures to have disadvantage on saves versus that spell.
+***Spellstone.*** You can expend this stone when casting a warlock spell, causing one creature to have disadvantage on its first saving throw made against that spell.

 ### Nethermancy
 At 11th level, you gain the ability to push yourself to cast more powerful spells a certain number of times per day.
 You gain a single spell slot of 6th level.
 This spell slot can be expended to cast any warlock spell you know.
 You regain any expended Nethermancy spell slots when you finish a long rest.